 Yogurt containers can be recycled at some merchants, but nowhere that I tend to shop.
 We switched from small to large containers to save money and cut back on waste.
 I would still like to make an effort to recycle them when we've used them as much as we can at home, and when I can bring myself to do that I will probably let you know.
 Here are 5 ways to reuse them fromthekitchn.com.
 My main thought with these reuses is that the functionality is there, but the containers are not very attractive to have on your pantry shelves or in your freezer or containing your plant seedlings.
 Why can't they make more attractive containers for yogurt?Whhhyyyyyy?
 Hmm..perhaps I could wrap the containers in...

 You realize (alert, side tracking!) just when you believe you're completely oblivious to online advertising you get a banner ad which in some way grabs your interest.
-Just saw a terrific banner for an accomplished managed IT service.
+Just saw a terrific banner for a top-notch London ON based real estate agent.
 They really ought to get the reference 🙂 Ok, i am sorry ladies and gentlemen, returning to it.

 Gift WrapIt bugs me that most gift wrap can't be recycled.
 It's pretty easy to avoid using gift wrap, but it is still likely to come your way at some point, and you will have to say "thank you".
 And the more gift wrap that's required to cover up the gift, the bigger your "thank you" has to be.
 But your gratitude will be heartfelt once you realize that someone at curbly.comhas compiled 30 ways to reuse gift wrap.
 If 30 ways isn't enough for you, please leave a comment and complain.
 I think the most useful tips are to use shredded gift wrap as package filler, or to iron it on a low setting and reuse it as gift wrap.
 The most intriguingtip to me wasto make paper beads.I want to try that someday, when I have some down time.